freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 p: The element defines a paragraph

+### Other elements

+div: The div is used to structure page content / divide it in to smaller sections.

 ### HTML Versions

 Since the early days of the web, there have been many versions of HTML